SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 I chose the last option because it guarantees an upper bound on the maximum amount of garbage and keeps a small amount of useful garbage around.
-Specifically, when a GC occurs we only remove enough garbage to put ourselves under the maximum amount threshold (plus a little bit to avoid excessive collections), avoiding a big sawtooth pattern that would occur if all garbage was removed when the threshold is exceeded.
+Specifically, when a GC occurs we only remove enough garbage to put ourselves under the maximum amount threshold (plus a little more to avoid excessive collections), inhibiting a big sawtooth pattern that would occur if all garbage was removed when the threshold is exceeded.
 This makes the removal process more complicated because we must now choose *which* garbage to remove.
-Since we expect bucket allocation sizes to follow a vaguely normal distribution (copying lots of words/phrases is more common than whole paragraphs for example), freed bucket slots will therefore also be normally distributed.
+Since we expect bucket allocation sizes to follow some distribution (copying lots of words/phrases is more common than whole paragraphs for example), freed bucket slots will therefore also match that distribution (though a distribution change will take time to propagate).
 Thus, we can expect the number of free slots per size class to be approximately uniform as the alloc and free distributions pair off.
 This means we should uniformly remove garbage from each size class, one layer at a time.

 To minimize disk I/O when removing garbage, we fill unallocated/garbage bucket slots with allocated entries from the end of the arena.
 Once we only have (newly) unallocated slots at the end of an